-Do you heard the name of the Guitar Brand whose Guitars sold within a couple of days as soon as it gets stock up.
+Did you heard the name of the Guitar Brand whose Guitars sells out within a couple of days as soon as it gets stock up?

-It is one of the most hyped guitars in today’s market and let’s find out is the Firefly Guitar worth the hype ?
+Firefly Guitars is one of the most hyped guitar brands in today’s market and luckily all for the good reasons.

 This is not any kind of hype up article for the Firefly Guitar.